 What does InvestEngine do?

-InvestEngine is an investment platform commonly known as a robo-advisor.
+Managed portfolios are commonly known as robo advice.
 This means it builds and manages ready-made investment portfolios for you in exchange for a fee.
-Other robo-advisors include Nutmeg,
+Robo-advisors include Nutmeg, Wealthify and Wealthsimple.

 What products does InvestEngine offer?